Udara01/Xiteb_practical_exam_3/README.md

-# Getting Started with Create React App
+# Getting Started with React App
 Technologies Used

 - React JS
 - Bootstrap 5
 - CSS
+- HTML

 Task Description
 The task involved designing and developing a complete home page using the provided structure in a PDF.
 The sections include